CodePushGo/website/src/content/blog/en/automatic-build-and-release-with-github-actions.md

 ## Preface

-Be sure you have added your Capacitor app first to CodePushGo, this tutorial just focuses on the upload phase.
+Be sure you have added your React Native app first to CodePushGo, this tutorial just focuses on the upload phase.
 If you need to add your app to CodePushGo, you can follow this [Tutorial](/blog/update-your-capacitor-apps-seamlessly-using-capacitor-updater/)

 ## Commit convention